sulrich/docker-unbound/README.md

 # Unbound DNS Server Docker Image

-Run Unbound with latest version of OpenSSL with Docker.

-This is a fork of <https://github.com/MatthewVance/unbound-docker-rpi/>  with some build process simplifications and support for building multiple architectures to accommodate different generations of the raspberry pi.  this repo will attempt to follow the latest state of unbound.
+This is a fork of <https://github.com/MatthewVance/unbound-docker-rpi/>  with some build process simplifications and support for building multiple platform architectures to accommodate different generations of the raspberry pi as well as standard linux/amd64.  this repo will attempt to follow the latest state of unbound.

-there are some interesting config bits in the @mvance repo that i haven't reviewed as i just override everything with my personal configurations on the volume mounting.
+there are some interesting config bits in the @mvance repo that i haven't reviewed as i just override everything with my personal configurations on the volume mounting.  everything below the break below, is from the original upstream repo.  this fork is in place so i have stable access to current unbound containers.

 -- steve ulrich (@sulrich)

+---

 ## What is Unbound?